BOOK AN ADS

 But it is the sensation of being the only human being in a world of pristine natural beauty that lures visitors to these islands; where the search for peace and solitude is finally over and you breathe in all that bracing Shetland air and savour the timeless appeal of these wonderful islands.

-Lerwick, the capital of Shetland on the largest island known as Mainland, is the most northerly town in Britain, and is the only settlement of any size on Shetland due mainly to the booming economy generated by the success of the North Sea oil fields.
-Much of the original town survives in tact, and Lerwick is still an important fishing port, with a buzy waterfront.
+Lerwick, the capital of Shetland on the largest island known as Mainland, is the most northerly town in Britain.
+Much of the original town survives in tact, and Lerwick is still an important fishing port, with a busy waterfront.
 The history of Shetland from prehistory to present can be discovered at the Shetland Museum.
 No part of Shetland’s watery landscape is 3 miles from the sea, and a drive across Mainland’s moors, meadows and hills always give rise abruptly to dramatic sea views.

 Loganair flies to Sumburgh from Edinburgh, Glasgow, Inverness, Manchester, Kirkwall and to Bergen during the Summer.